Last updated: April 30, 2026 | By the LearnPath Team

 His series on PyTorch, TensorFlow, and scikit-learn go from fundamentals to full pipeline implementations including data preprocessing, model training, evaluation, and deployment.
 His "Complete Machine Learning and Data Science Bootcamp" playlist is one of the most comprehensive free ML resources available in 2026.

 Patrick also covers modern AI tools including LangChain integrations, RAG (retrieval-augmented generation) systems, and Python-based AI agent development, which aligns with the growing demand for Python engineers who can build on top of LLMs.
+These agent-building tutorials have been among his fastest-growing content in 2025 and 2026.
+For more on this niche specifically, see our roundup of free YouTube channels for Python and AI.

 Best For: Python developers who want to work in machine learning, AI engineering, or data science and need to build real pipeline projects.